-Recently I had some problems with my graphics tablet – Wacom Intuos 4, and read tons of forum threads to find a solution.
+Recently I had some problems with my graphic tablet – Wacom Intuos 4, and read tons of forum threads to find a solution.
 I even reached out to Wacom support, but they didn’t know the solution either.
 Luckily, I managed to fix my problem with Intuos, and decided to create an article with my solution, and gather other pieces of advice that might work for you.

 “A few days ago my tablet stopped to work.
 I also have a Huion signature tablet, apparently, it also stopped to work properly.
 I have Windows 7 (version KB2685811), I don’t remember installing any updates lately.
 While turning on the laptop, the tablet’s led turned on for a second, went out, and stopped to respond.
 Also, Windows received an information about the tablet connected via USB but didn’t recognize the device.